-1. Increased share of formal employment
+Increased share of formal employment SV: % TV: %

-Measure description realization/ realization period for realization Partners in realization of lab with the newly regulated forms or (measure 3.1), perform ation of tax bases and minimum Ministry of Finance MLEVSA TA bases new fo for social contributions for the orms of work engagement, along ormulas for calculating the years Description of activities Deadline for realization/ realization period Institution responsible for realization Partners in realization 3.2.1 Performed impact analysis of tax burden for the new forms of work engagement, with recommendations.
+Measure description Deadline for realization/ realization period Institution responsible for realization Partners in realization of labo adapta bases new fo with the newly regulated forms or (measure 3.1), perform ation of tax bases and minimum for social contributions for the orms of work engagement, along ormulas for calculating the years vice.
+Ministry of Finance MLEVSA TA Description of activities Deadline for realization/ realization period Institution responsible for realization Partners in realization 3.2.1 Performed impact analysis of tax burden for the new forms of work engagement, with recommendations.
 Q4 2019 Ministry of Finance MLEVSA 3.2.2 Designing amendments to regulations in line with the recommendations.
-Q4 2020 Ministry of Finance MLEVSA
+Q4 2020 Ministry of Finance MLEVSA 3.2.3 Define the SV and TV for the indicator.
+Q4 2019 Ministry of Finance